Who can order the VirtuOst test?

 What if I want to order a dedicated CT scan specifically for the VirtuOst test?

-There are various scan acqusition options to consider for a dedicated scan.
-Please contact O.N.
-Diagnostics for more information.
+There are various scan acquisition options to consider for a dedicated scan.
+For more information, see VirtuOst CT Scan Selection

-For CT scans that are enhanced with intravenous contrast, the measurements of BMD and bone strength can over-estimate the true values because the radio-opaque intravenous contrast agent can permeate the bone, making it appear denser and stronger than it actually is.
-This effect is typically negligible for the hip but for the spine it can be appreciable and highly variable, depending on the CT machine, intravenous contrast material, and scan protocols.
-Therefore, for images enhanced with intravenous contrast, BCT is only performed at the hip.
+For images enhanced with IV contrast, BCT can only be performed at the hip and VFA is not affected.
+For CT scans taken with IV contrast, the radio-opaque contrast agent can permeate the porous bone, making the bone appear denser and stronger than it actually is.
+This effect is typically negligible for the hip but for the spine can be appreciable and highly variable, depending on the CT machine, IV contrast agent, and scan protocols.
+Thus, BCT at the spine is not reliable and therefore is not performed.
+VFA can be performed on scans with IV contrast since the morphology of the vertebrae is not affected by the contrast agent.

 What scan settings should be used?

 The VirtuOst test is quite robust so most typical current clinical settings will work.
-Preferred settings include 120 kVp, standard or equivalent kernel, ≤3 mm slice interval.
+For more information, see VirtuOst CT Scan Selection

 Can the VirtuOst test be used to monitor treatments?

 Yes, VirtuOst has outstanding repeatability precision.
-However, as with any clinical densitometry, good monitoring precision requires the same machine and imaging protocol to be used at both time points.
+As with any clinical densitometry, optimal precision for monitoring with BCT requires the same CT machine and imaging protocol to be used at both time points.

 What if I have trouble sending the scans or receiving the results?